halfrubbish/AgileBattery/README.md

 # AgileBattery
-Powershell module to allow Tesla Powerwall and Octopus Energy integration
+Powershell module to allow Tesla Powerwall and Octopus Energy integration for those on an Agile tariff.
+The module will continously control of the amount of energy stored in the powerwall, charging it during the cheapest periods of the day

 # Setup
 You'll need to generate a Tesla refresh access token using the page here: https://tesla-info.com/tesla-token.php